 This section includes disclosures of balances that are financial instruments (such as borrowings and cash balances).
 Note 7.1 provides additional, specific financial instrument disclosures.

 - 6.1 Borrowings

 - 6.2 Cash and cash equivalents

 - 6.3 Commitments for expenditure

-- 6.4 Non-cash financing and investing activities

 Our finance and borrowing arrangements were not materially impacted by the COVID-19 Coronavirus pandemic because the health service's response was funded by Government.